rkirk903/MCA-2024/README.md

 * Most Common rhythmic value : 0.5

-  This can also be viewed in my attatched CSV [Download here](https://github.com/rkirk903/MCA-2024/blob/master/week4values.csv)
+  This can also be viewed in my attatched [CSV](https://github.com/rkirk903/MCA-2024/blob/master/week4values.csv)

 > **Task 2: Generate a piano roll and pitch histogram of your piece using music21.**

-See below my piano roll generated using music 21 :
+See below my piano roll and other visual graphs generated using music 21 :

 ## Piano Roll